-From phoning a travel agent to clicking an airline site, there are many ways to book air travel.
-Maybe too many.
-So what’s the best way to buy airline tickets?
+From calling a travel agent to clicking an airline site to chatting with an AI, there are many ways to book air travel.
+Perhaps too many.
+But is there a best way to buy airline tickets?

 What you need to know before you fly anywhere

-Beyond that, the airline business model has undergone a remarkable metamorphosis in the last decade or two.
+The airline business model has undergone a remarkable metamorphosis in the last two decades.
 Gone are the days when air carriers earned money by selling tickets to passengers.
 They now make most of their profits from loyalty programs, specifically selling miles and points to credit card companies.
 Airlines also earn significant money from what they call ancillary fees, like advance seat assignments and ticket change fees.